cpttripzz/compose-jb/examples/todoapp/README.md

-An example of Kotlin Multiplatform todo app with shared Android/Desktop Compose UI and SwiftUI (not Compose) iOS.
+An example of Kotlin Multiplatform Mgrok app with shared Android/Desktop Compose UI and SwiftUI (not Compose) iOS.

 This example supports the following targets:
 - `Android` (Compose)